maxemmrich/DataAnalystPortfolio/README.md

 * Based on that, I performed some simple queries out of SQL Server to use the data within Power BI
 * I added an Excel File with some made up budgets for sales to enrich the data from the dataset
 * I built a data model within Power BI
-* Finally, I ended up with a useful dashboard
+* Finally, I ended up with a useful dashboard.

 ![](/images/Dashboard_Overview.JPG)